-A few years ago my husband and son and I were traveling through several regions of France.
-We spent one night in a farm house on the edge of a misty, green village of Brittany.
+Years ago my husband, our son, and I were traveling through several regions of France.
+We spent one night in a farmhouse on the edge of a misty, green village in Brittany.
 We had walked through grand cathedrals in large cities.
-But here our host gave us the opportunity for a private tour of a small, rustic local chapel.
+But here our host gave us a private tour of a small, rustic chapel.

 A diminutive, sweatered Breton woman took us into the dimly-lit chapel.
-She explained in detail the colorful stained-glass windows made in centuries past by artisans from Italy, Spain, and Germany.
-(Our son spoke French, and so through him we could understand and communicate with our guide.)
-Each window told a story from the Bible and church history for the country parishioners who, in olden days, could not read the scriptures for themselves.
+Our son spoke French, and so through him we could communicate with our guide.
+She explained in detail the colorful stained-glass windows made, in centuries past, by artisans from Italy, Spain, and Germany.
+Each window told a story from the Bible and church history for the country parishioners who, in olden days, often could not read the scriptures for themselves.

-You could tell the historic chapel—still very much in use today—was built by Breton ship builders, our guide explained as we walked down the narrow nave, because the ceiling was curved and ribbed like the hull of a ship.
-Traditional craftsmanship also showed in the wooden carvings—displayed high above the chancel—representing the Trinity and each of the apostles.
+The historic chapel—still very much in use today—was built by Breton ship builders, our guide explained as we walked down the narrow nave.
+The ceiling was curved and ribbed like the hull of a ship.
+Traditional craftsmanship also showed in the wooden carvings—displayed above the chancel—representing the Trinity and each of the apostles.

 Surrounded by such reverential art, my eyes were drawn again and again to one particular piece—a wooden carving of “God the Father.”
-How had the artisans captured such a look of love, such a demeanor of all-power, all-knowing, undauntable gladness?
-He was depicted sitting on his throne.
-His arms were outstretched and holding in front of him Jesus, also carved in wood, but in a smaller scale.
+How had the artisans captured such a look of loving strength, knowing, and gladness?!
+The Father was depicted sitting on his throne.
+His arms were outstretched and holding, face out to the people, Jesus—also carved in wood, but in a smaller scale.

-The devout Breton woodcarvers depicted the Father holding Jesus out to the world, offering the supreme Gift.
+The devout Breton woodcarvers depicted the Father offering the supreme Gift.
 I could almost hear the voice from Heaven say, “This is my beloved Son, with whom I am well-pleased” (Matthew 3:17).

-Truly, God offers us his Christ to become our savior, our sacrificial lamb, our friend, our example, our victory, our hope, our way to eternal life.
+Truly, God offers us his Christ to be our savior, our sacrificial lamb, our friend, our example, our victory, our hope, our way to eternal life.

 We receive him.
 He changes us.
-And we begin to ask, “What should we do about a lost and dying world?”
+And we begin to ask, “What should we do for others?”

 The Father answers, “Show them Jesus.
-Hold him out for the world to see.”
+Through your words and actions, hold him out for the world to see.”

 Who is this Jesus we are to show the world?
 He’s not a statue for us to display.
 “He is the image of the invisible God, the firstborn of all creation” (Col. 1:15, NRSV).
-He came to earth as a helpless baby, lived an earthly life, and suffered death for us in order to give us the gift of his life, his Spirit, his indwelling presence.
+He came as a helpless baby, lived an earthly life, and suffered death in order to give us the gift of life.

-“He is the head of the body, the church; he is the beginning, the firstborn from the dead, so that he might come to have first place in everything.
+“He is the … beginning, the firstborn from the dead, so that he might come to have first place in everything.
 For in him all the fullness of God was pleased to dwell, and through him God was pleased to reconcile to himself all things, whether on earth or in heaven, by making peace through the blood of his cross” (Col. 1:18-20, NRSV).

-I pray, “Father, fill us with your love, your power and your joy that we may hold Jesus out to a needy world through our faith, our words, and our actions.”
+I pray, “Father, fill us with your love and your joy that we may hold Jesus out to the world through our faith, our words, and our actions.”

 And that must be the underlying reason we publish books and hold them out to the world.
 To show them Jesus.